microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/excel.md

 ---
 title: "Working with Excel in Microsoft Graph"
-description: "You can use Microsoft Graph to allow web and mobile applications to read and modify Excel workbooks stored in OneDrive for Business, SharePoint site or Group drive.
-The `Workbook` (or Excel file) resource contains all the other Excel resources through relationships.
-You can access a workbook through the Drive API by identifying the location of the file in the URL.
-For example:"
+description: "You can use Microsoft Graph to allow web and mobile applications to read and modify Excel workbooks stored in OneDrive for Business, SharePoint site or Group drive."
 localization_priority: Priority
-author: "lumine2008"
+author: "grangery"
 ms.prod: "excel"
 doc_type: conceptualPageType
 ---